newca12/dictionary-builder/README.md

 4. Build the project : sbt assembly
 (You need to rebuild the project each time you modify the application.conf file)

-5. Launch the program :  java -jar target/scala-2.12/dictionary-builder-assembly-2.0.0.jar
+5. Launch the program :  java -jar target/scala-2.12/dictionary-builder-assembly-2.1.0.jar

 6. Some results :
-From the English dictionary 699828 entries are generated
+From the English dictionary 716782 entries are generated in less than 1 hour and 3 Gigas disk space are required for the dictionary.
+This is 3 times slower than the Java/JAXB version but remember that the dump is now decompressed on the fly.

 That's it.

+### License ###
+© 2009-2019 Olivier ROLAND.
+Distributed under the GPLv3 License.